Esosek/chirpy/docs/api/authentication.md

 # Authentication

 Authorized endpoints requires a JWT present in Authorization header `Bearer {JWT token}`.
-The lifetime of a JWT is 1 hour a lifetime of a refresh token is 60 days.
-The user needs to be created first via users resource.
+The lifetime of a JWT is 1 hour and a lifetime of a refresh token is 60 days.
+The user needs to be created first via [users](users.md) resource.

 [How to create new user](./users.md##post-apiusers)